Loading

 Thaddeus Mosley

 Thaddeus Mosley (b.
-1926, New Castle, PA) is a Pittsburgh-based artist whose monumental sculptures are crafted with the felled trees of Pittsburgh’s urban canopy, via the city’s Forestry Division.
-Using only a mallet and chisel, Mosley reworks salvaged timber into biomorphic forms.
-With influences ranging from Isamu Noguchi to Constantin Brâncuși—and the Bamum, Dogon, Baoulé, Senufo, Dan, and Mossi works of his personal collection—Mosley’s sculptures mark an inflection point in the history of American abstraction.
-These “sculptural improvisations,” as he calls them, take cues from the modernist traditions of jazz.
+1926, New Castle, Pennsylvania) creates monumental sculptures crafted from the salvaged wood from Pennsylvania’s forests.
+Using only a chisel and gauge to maintain the integrity of the original log, Mosley reworks timber—primarily from indigenous Pennsylvanian hardwoods such as cherry and walnut—into biomorphic forms.
+Through a process of direct carving, the artist’s marks respond to and rearticulate the natural gradations of the material’s surface.
+With influences ranging from Isamu Noguchi to Constantin Brâncuși—and the Bamum, Dogon, Baoulé, Senufo, Dan, and Mossi works of his personal collection—Mosley’s “sculptural improvisations,” as he calls them, also take cues from the modernist traditions of jazz.
 “The only way you can really achieve something is if you’re not working so much from a pattern.
-That’s also the essence of good jazz,” Mosley says of his method.
+That’s also the essence of good jazz,” he says of his method.
+Mosley lives in Pittsburgh.

 Born 1926, New Castle, Pennsylvania